notaryproject/notation/specs/commandline/sign.md

 ### Set config property for OCI image manifest

 OCI image manifest requires additional property `config` of type `descriptor`, which is not required by OCI artifact manifest.
-On default signing with OCI image manifest, Notation uses empty JSON object `{}` as the default configuration content, and thus the `config` property is fixed, as following:
+When signing with OCI image manifest, Notation uses empty JSON object `{}` as the default configuration content, and thus the `config` property is fixed, as following:

 ```json
 "config": {